MicrosoftDocs/cpp-docs/docs/mfc/reference/cftpfilefind-class.md

 ### Remarks

-`GetFileURL` is similar to the member function [CFileFind::GetFilePath](../../mfc/reference/cfilefind-class.md#getfilepath), except that it returns the URL in the form `ftp://moose/dir/file.txt`.
+`GetFileURL` is similar to the member function [CFileFind::GetFilePath](../../mfc/reference/cfilefind-class.md#getfilepath), except that in addition to providing the result in URL format, it doesn't include the filename.
+For example:`ftp://moose/dir`.

 ## See also